 Take your casein protein and add it to a blender with a small amount of water (relative to your casein amount).
 Your goal is to pulverize and powder the casein.
 After doing so, filter through a coffee filter once more and set aside to dry (drying may take up to 72 hours).

-Bringing the focus back to your milk solution, pour the solution back into a saucepan on stovetop and heat once more; stirring as heating.
-After about 10-15 minutes you should have a slow rolling boil.
-Turn the heat off and give a few minutes for everything to come out of solution; this will be denatured whey.
+Bringing the focus back to your milk solution, pour the solution back into the saucepan on stovetop and heat once more, stirring as heating.
+After about 10-15 minutes, you should have a slow rolling boil.
+Turn the heat off and wait a few minutes for everything to come out of solution; this will be denatured whey.

-After content with the solution on the bottom, filter through a coffee filter.
+Filter the solution on the bottom through a coffee filter.
 This will leave you with a second powder; this is your whey protein and will need to be set aside with the casein to dry.

-The time-consuming aspect of this process is filtering.
+Notes: The time-consuming aspect of this process is filtering.
 Buying large filters will help.
-From my experimentation, milk protein is about 80-85% casein and 15-20% whey (depending on the milk quality and source).
+From my experimentation, milk protein is about 80-85% casein and 15-20% whey depending on the milk quality and source.

 The Power of Milk

-Cow’s milk seems to get a ton of flack from the media and vegans; the latter of which claim it is the single greatest carcinogen to humans (not much data to confer this though).
-In reality, the milk proteins derived from dairy cattle is arguably the greatest natural food source of bioavailable protein for humans.
+Cow’s milk seems to get a ton of flack from the media and vegans; the latter of which claims it is the single greatest poison to humans (although there is not much data to confer this).
+In reality, the milk proteins taken from dairy cattle is arguably the greatest natural food source of bioavailable protein for humans.
 Milk protein is roughly 80% casein protein and 20% whey protein, each of which is rich in branched-chain amino acids (BCAAs) and specifically L-leucine.

-As some readers know, L-leucine is imperative for stimulating muscle protein synthesis.
-This is precisely why we include a clinical dose of four grams of L-leucine per serving in our post-workout product PowerBuild.
+As some readers know, L-leucine is important for stimulating muscle protein synthesis.
+This is precisely why we include a clinical dose of 4 grams of L-leucine per serving in our post-workout product POWERBUILD.